-Exemplary - Substantially exceeding indicators of performance

-Proficient - Meeting indicators of performance

-Developing - Meeting some indicators of performance but not others

-Below Standard - Not meeting indicators of performance
+Exemplary - Substantially exceeding indicators of performance Proficient - Meeting indicators of performance Developing - Meeting some indicators of performance but not others Below Standard - Not meeting indicators of performance

 \ The term "performance" in the above shall mean "progress as defined by specified indicators."
 Such indicators shall be mutually agreed upon, as applicable.
-Such progress shall be demonstrated by evidence (see Appendix 2).
+Such progress shall be demonstrated by evidence.